dxe/adb/README.md

 # Deploy

+NOTE: This project is under active development and shouldn't be deployed in its current state.

 The activist database is deployed using Dokku.
 To deploy it, first add the dokku project "adb" as a remote repo:

 ```